ZiumC/Blacklist_Bot/README.md

 from src.safe_str import SafeStr as sStr from src.message_handler import Handler as messHandler
 ```
+# Troubleshooting with temporary failure in name resolution [Errno -3]
+If you are running docker on linux machine, you may meet problem: 'temporary failure in name resolution' on bot startup.
+It may aquire because linux machine by default uses local DNS server delivered by your Internet operator.
+So if you connect to server discord.com every day, probably you won't see this problem.
+But if your local DNS doesn't cache current IP of discord.com, bot will stop working.
+To solve this problem you should follow these steps:
+1) Run command: ```sudo nano /etc/default/docker```
+2) Inside this file add line: ```DOCKER_OPTS="--dns 8.8.8.8 --dns 10.252.252.252"``` then save it
+3) Run command: ```docker restart```
+4) At the end run docker container

 # How to work with bot?
 To run that bot on your discord server you should create 2 separate channels.
 First (public) channel will be accessible for everyone without any special role.
 Second channel (administrative) will be accessible for only users who had a **special administrative role**.
 That special role prevents untrusted users to perform actions such as adding, modifying or deleting users on blacklist.